Food Safety Training in Regina

 Looking into foodborne illness

 A person gets infected with foodborne illnesses after ingesting contaminated food.
-Food can become contaminated by dangerous substances because of improper handling, rendering the food unsafe for consumption.
-In the case that contaminated food is consumed, it gives rise to gastrointestinal symptoms such as vomiting and diarrhea.
-The symptoms are typically mild and resolve in less than a week; however, in the case the symptoms become severe or persist more than a few days, medical management might be needed.
+Food can become contaminated by dangerous substances because of improper handling, rendering it unsafe for consumption.
+When contaminated food is consumed, it gives rise to gastrointestinal symptoms such as vomiting and diarrhea.
+The symptoms are typically mild and resolve in less than a week; however, in cases where the symptoms become severe or persist more than a few days, medical management might be needed.

 Microorganisms that can cause illness are called pathogens.
 The most common foodborne pathogens are the following (according to the CDC and WHO):